Intelligent diagnosis

 Use the intelligent diagnosis feature to analyze tasks end-to-end.
-When a task does not run as expected, this feature helps you quickly pinpoint the problem.
+When a task does not run as expected, you can use this feature to quickly pinpoint the problem.

 The intelligent diagnosis feature analyzes tasks based on the following dimensions: